retrofit-lab/ashrae-1836-rp-categorization/README.md

 |     36|1651RP   |Envelope    |Fenestration |Manual Internal Window shades      |manual  |Descriptor |X0000    |Unassigned              |Unassigned        |Unassigned        |
 |     36|1651RP   |Envelope    |Fenestration |Manual Internal Window shades      |Wind    |Descriptor |D3010    |SERVICES                |HVAC              |Energy Supply     |

+The first five EEMs from `sheet-2-untagged-eems` are shown below.
 When EEMs remain untagged it is generally for one of several reasons: (1) a relevant tag present in the EEM name is missing from the list of categorization tags, (2) the EEM name uses a synonymous, abbreviated, or different form of a tag present in the tag list, (3) the EEM name does not actually contain a building element.

-The first five EEMs from Sheet 2 are shown below.
 Examining the results, we see that EEM 73 illustrates error (2) above; it contains the plural term "doors", but the relevant categorization tags are "interior door" and "exterior door."
-The rest of the EEM names illustrate error (3) and do no contain any element tags.
+The rest of the EEM names illustrate error (3) and do not contain any element tags.

 | eem_id|document |cat_lev1      |cat_lev2    |eem_name                                                                                                                           |
 |------:|:--------|:-------------|:-----------|:----------------------------------------------------------------------------------------------------------------------------------|